Marathon Water Co-op

 2015 saw a two foot increase in our water level which is welcome news.
 Starting in 2009 our water level dropped 9 feet in the following three years and then leveled off for the next couple of years.
 While we had lots of rain in 2015, aquifers do not recharge that quickly.
 Some major water users in town reduced their usage a couple of years ago and it is the Co-op's opinion that this is what created the rise.
 Thank you to whomever those users were.

-The Co-op is in the process of a major sewer overhaul on critical lines in Marathon.
-The board expects to break ground on this project in 2017.
+The Co-op accomplished a major sewer overhaul on critical lines in Marathon, completed in 2020.